common-fate/docs-archive/docs/granted/recipes/access-requests.md

-# Using Common Fate for requesting access
+# Using Glide for requesting access

 ## Prerequisites

-For this recipe, you'll need [Common Fate Configured](/common-fate/introduction).
+For this recipe, you'll need [Glide Configured](/common-fate/introduction).

-You can use Granted to request access to roles through Common Fate.
+You can use Granted to request access to roles through Glide.
 Internally, we use AWS [credential_process](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sourcing-external.html) to source credentials through Granted.

 You will need to update each role you want to request access to with the following configuration: